kamalsacranie/fake-news/error-handling.md

 ### GET `/api/articles`

-- Bad queries:
+- Bad queries (silently handled):
   - `sort_by` a column that doesn't exist
   - `order` !== "asc" / "desc"
   - `topic` that is not in the database
 - `topic` that exists but does not have any articles associated with it

 ### PATCH `/api/comments/:comment_id`